MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/power-pivot-sharepoint/connect-power-pivot-service-app-to-sharepoint-web-app-in-ca.md

 ---
+description: "Connect a PowerPivot Service Application to a SharePoint Web Application in Central Administration"
 title: "Connect a PowerPivot Service Application to a SharePoint Web Application in Central Administration | Microsoft Docs" ms.custom: "" ms.date: "03/09/2017"